 Discover the history behind the creation of Allvue and get acquainted with our leadership team.LEARN MORE

-The COVID-19 pandemic is forcing the private equity and credit markets to rethink their processes.
-The new work-from-home paradigm is shining a light on the strengths and weaknesses in many GPs’ back-offices and related processes – especially those reliant on Excel.
+The COVID-19 pandemic forced the private equity and credit markets to rethink their processes.
+The new work-from-home paradigm shone a light on the strengths and weaknesses in many GPs’ back-offices and related processes – especially those reliant on Excel.

 The strong fundraising environment of recent years has seen many fund managers significantly grow their assets and investor base.
 However, the resulting increased workflow means many spreadsheet-based back-office teams are questioning the ability of their current systems to accommodate new information complexities.

 Excel has hit a brick wall.
 It is no longer fit for purpose and unable to keep up with the complex entity relationships, tax reporting, and LP communication requirements many managers are now facing.
 Remote working is highlighting the collaboration and security deficiencies of the Excel-based operating model.
 The fact is, for all the flexibility spreadsheets offer, their use as a data repository and reporting mechanism is challenging in the best of times.
 Remote collaboration only compounds the difficulty.

 Taking the issue of collaboration first, using Excel leaves back-office teams unable to:

 A frequently used workaround is version control (waterfall-v1.xls, waterfall-v2.xls, etc.) and emailing back and forth between users.
 However, this inevitably leads to data management chaos because it’s easy to lose track of who updated what, when, and where.

 Quality control and data integrity is another major issue that’s inherent in any spreadsheet-based accounting and reporting process, especially as the amount of data grows.
 The lack of a ‘single source of truth’ amongst data sets inevitably results in errors that are difficult to identify and rectify.